cmenseau/spring-tf-gcp/README.md

 Reuse google-github-actions/ssh-compute Action to connect via SSH to the Google Cloud Compute Instance hosting the app.
 Pull the container image from Artifact Registry.
 Stop the running container, and start the newly pulled one.

-# Configuring access between GCP and Github Actions
+# Configuring access between Github Actions and GCP Artifact Registry

 This is how I set up resources and IAM permissions in Google Cloud Platform for Github Action to access GCP and push to Artifact Registry.
-Reference : https://github.com/google-github-actions/auth
+[Official docs](https://github.com/google-github-actions/auth)

 I first did it manually using gcloud CLI and the console, then removed everything and managed to create the equivalent resources and permissions using Terraform.